Asuraking1n/amayras-vedio-gallery/README.md

 ![](screenshots/4.PNG)
 ![](screenshots/5PNG)

-There are many great video aries ; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a Library on fashion it'll be the last one you ever need -- I think this is it.
+There are many great video Galleries ; however, I didn't find one that really suited my needs so I created this enhanced one.
+I want to create a Gallery on fashion it'll be the last one you ever need -- I think this is it.

 Here's why:
 * Your time should be focused on only something you really need.
 A project that solves a problem and helps others.